7 College Resume Tips (With Examples)May 29, 2020

 Let’s look at seven steps to follow when drafting your own college resume.

 Potential employers will spend a short amount of time looking at your resume.
 The easier your resume is to scan, the better you can hold their attention.
 Most recruiters and hiring managers will focus their attention on the following resume sections:

 - Employment history

 - Relevant skills and experiences

 The best resume formats are well organized with only the most relevant information and should make efficient use of blank space to avoid clutter.

 To achieve an easy-to-read resume, choose a simple layout that allows you to showcase the qualifications that are most relevant to the job posting.
-To eliminate glaring blank spaces, consider including additional sections that could be helpful for employers like relevant skills, awards and achievements, or professional interests.
+To eliminate blank spaces, consider including additional sections that could be helpful for employers like relevant skills, awards and achievements, or professional interests.

 Resume contact information

 The first thing potential employers should see is a section at the top of your resume with your name, contact information and a link to your professional profile or website, if you have one.
 In this section, you should include:

 - Current phone number